nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [e/EMAIL] [m/MODULE_CODE LESSON_CODE(S)] [p/PHONE] [h/TELEGRAM_HANDLE] [r/REMARK]`

 * At least one of the parameters must be provided
-* Existing values of the parameters specified will be overwritten
+* Existing values of the parameters specified will be erased and updated to the input values
 * You can input multiple module codes, and can have multiple lesson codes for a single module code

 <div markdown="span" class="alert alert-primary">:information_source: **Note:**